A comprehensive study of $\Lambda_c^- \to \Lambda (\to p \pi) \mu^- \bar \nu_{\mu}$ incorporating SMEFT implications and

 Our analysis shows prominent deviations from the SM appear in the observables $\mathcal{P}^\Lambda_{L}$ and ${\cal M}_1$ for $C^V_{RL}$ and $C^V_{RR}$, especially in the low-$q^2$ region.
 Both correspond to the longitudinal polarization fraction of the $\Lambda$.
 We also observe mild deviations in ${\cal M}_5$ and ${\cal M}_6$ for $C^{V}_{RR}$ and $C^{V}_{RL}$, respectively.
 Moreover, we find that the observable ${\cal M}_7$ shows large deviations throughout the $q^2$ range for imaginary values of $C^V_{RL}$.
 Since ${\cal M}_7$ vanishes in the SM and remains small in other NP scenarios, this provides a striking probe of NP.
 These results suggest sensitivity to vector-type NP scenarios involving $C^{V}_{RL}$, $C^{V}_{RR}$ and NP models that generate such operators, such as vector leptoquarks coupling to $c\to s \mu \nu_{\mu}$, or models with right-handed charged currents from extended gauge sectors, e.g., $W'$ bosons.

+A comparison of our predicted values for the observables $\mathcal{P}_L^{\Lambda}$ and ${\cal M}_7$ with their recent BESIII measurements highlights the potential sensitivity of these quantities to new physics effects.
+In particular, it motivates future high-precision studies of $T$-odd observables such as ${\cal M}_7$, which serve as clean probes of right-handed quark currents.
 Such observables could be accessed at BESIII, LHCb, Belle II, and possible future high-luminosity experiments studying charm baryon decays, where polarization-sensitive measurements in $\Lambda_c$ decays are becoming increasingly feasible.
 Taken together, our analysis highlights the importance of a complete four-body angular distribution study, which, for the first time, incorporates SMEFT-implied indirect bounds while allowing for right-handed neutrinos in the EFT framework.